yasiryagi/helpdesk/roles/content-curator-lead/README.md

 As the person responsible for the platforms content curation, the Lead may find additional manpower is required, and can hire `Content Curators` to assist.

 Consequently, the `Content Curator Lead` must be a role filled by a highly trusted member of our community.
 If you are interested in becoming Lead, you can make a [proposal](/proposals#set-content-curator-lead) to hire yourself.

+In order to be compensated in tJOY directly for their work, the Content Curator Lead must hire themselves.

 ## Create Opening
 The first step towards hiring `Content Curators` is creating a role opening (opportunity) on the platform.
 You can do this through the Pioneer user interface.